Ironman23579/minigrep/README.md

 eg.

-"minigrep to poem.txt"
+minigrep <text to search for> <file to search in>

 if you want your search to be case sensitive, you can add a -c at the end, like this:

-"minigrep to poem.txt -c"
+minigrep to poem.txt -c